vbabashov/house-prices/README.md

 - Create Models

-I created models using the Pipelines to chain Polinomial Features, Feature Selection wih the models.
+I created models using the Pipelines to chain Polynomial Features, Feature Selection wih the models.
 In addition, I created the parameter grid to be used in GridSearch hyperparameter tuning.

 - Test models